‘BB19’ Rumors: Did A Former ‘SNL’ Star Show Up To Surprise Houseguests And Host The Latest POV?

 — Big Brother (@CBSBigBrother) August 31, 2017

-Spoilers from live feed updates reveal the winner of the week 10 POV was Paul Abrahamian, who has been in control of the house for most of the Big Brother 19 season.
-Jason and Alex are currently on the block, put there by current Head of Household (HOH), Christmas Abbott.
+Spoilers from live feed updates reveal the winner of the Week 10 POV was Paul Abrahamian, who has been in control of the house for most of the Big Brother 19 season.
+Jason and Alex are currently on the block, put there by current Head of Household (HOH) Christmas Abbott.

 Although both nominees believe there is a backdoor plan in place to send Kevin to the jury house, Paul and the other BB19 cast mates are planning to evict Jason on Thursday night’s live show.
 This could change, as nothing is set in stone in the Big Brother house until it actually happens.